bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/StorageBackends.rst

    Attached Jobs: 175
    ...

 :strong:`Pending IO flush requests` means that there is data to be written. :strong:`try`=0 means that this is the first try and no problem has occurred.
-If :strong:`try` :math:`>0`, problems occurred and the storage daemon will continue trying.
+If :strong:`try >0`, problems occurred and the storage daemon will continue trying.

 Status without pending IO chunks: